 Kevin Lynch, an assistant professor of insurance at The American College of Financial Services in Bryn Mawr, says adults in this age category will often have more than one vehicle.
 That drives up the overall amount you will pay for insurance, but at the same time, carriers can offer you multi-car discounts.

 Lynch says you may want to consider increasing your liability insurance around this time.
-It will cost a little more, but not a lot more, offering more excellent protection for your growing assets.
+It will cost a little more, but not a lot more, and offer better protection for your growing assets.

 “It’s very, very cost-effective coverage,” he says.
 “This is also the stage when you might want to consider increasing your deductible.
 I carry a $1,000 deductible because I can afford to cover minor repairs.”